 Santa Inés ahuatempan, Puebla, México

 In this work, Ulises Matamoros, manages to place a synthetic "solar" circle (made of nylon) in the center of a small lagoon in his community of Santa Inés Ahuatempan (Sierra Mixteca, Puebla, Mexico).
-In this semi-desert region, the distribution of water does not depend on artificial structures (governmental, from the state), but on the cycle of nature.
+In this semi-desert region, the distribution of water does not depend on artificial structures (governmental, from the state), but on the natural water cycle.

-The circle, is placed on the waters of the lagoon in the rainy season when the water becomes abundant, and leaves it floating without other intervention.
-Passing the cycle the rains, Ulysses returns, to find a dry lagoon.
-Then it is proposed to look for the circle, almost invisible, since next to the earth it dried up to integrate in it.
+The circle, is placed in the waters of the lagoon during rainy season when the water becomes abundant, and is left to float without further intervention.
+Passing the rain season, Ulises returns, to find a dry lagoon.
+Then it is proposed to look for the circle, and what might become of it almost invisible, perhaps dried up to reintegrate with the ground.